 This site is run by Gavin Brown.
-I am a Senior Lecturer in Human Geography at Leicester University (UK).
+I am a Visiting Professor in Geography at The University of Sheffield and University College Dublin.

 What is this project about?

 ‘Non-Stop Against Apartheid: the spaces of transnational solidarity activism’ is a two-year research project.
 It uses the Non-Stop Picket of the South African Embassy in London (1986 -1990) to critically analyse the spatialities of transnational solidarity activism.
 It has the following specific objectives: